API Keys

 Keys inherit the permissions of their owner, so you do not configure permissions on the key itself.

-• A user key carries the user's role, team assignments, and 2FA-enforcement status.
+• A user key carries the user's role, access group assignments, and 2FA-enforcement status.

 • A station key is scoped to the station's procedures and read-only access to its configuration.

-Assign the right role and team, and keys are scoped automatically.
+Assign the right role and access group, and keys are scoped automatically.

 Audit and rotation

 Every key carries created_at, last_used_at, and expires_at.
-You can sort by last_used_at to find stale keys, or by expires_at for keys nearing expiration.
+Sort by last_used_at to find stale keys, or by expires_at for keys nearing expiration.

 How is this guide?